underscoreio/essential-slick/src/pages/5-data_modelling.md

 assigns a primary key for us on insert, so we can never retrieve a `None` via a database query.

-We need to map our non-nullable column to an optional value.
+We need to map our non-nullable database column to an optional field value.
 This is handled by the `?` method in the default projection, which converts a `Rep[A]` to a `Rep[Option[A]]`.